The strong global dimension of piecewise hereditary algebras: Tilting mutations

 \begin{prop*} Under the previous setting, $T'$ is a tilting object in $\mathcal T$. \end{prop*} \begin{proof} Since the point of view and notation in \cite{MR2927802} are slightly different from the ones in this text a proof is given below for the convenience of the reader.

-Because of (\ref{delta}) the smallest triangulated subcategory of $\mathcal T$ containing $T'$ and stable under direct summands is $\mathcal T$.
+Because of \ref{delta}, the smallest triangulated subcategory of $\mathcal T$ containing $T'$ and stable under direct summands is $\mathcal T$.
 Hence is suffices to prove that ${\rm Hom}(T',T'[i])=0$ for every $i\neq 0$.
 Almost every argument below uses that $T$ is tilting so this will be implicit.
 Let $i\in\mathbb Z$.

 First ${\rm Hom}(T_1,T_1[i])=0$ if $i\neq 0$ because $T_1\in{\rm add}(T)$.